GSmithApps/zero-to-quarto-site/README.md

 - Publishing a website to share findings
 - Using new packages and tools

-Its site is on GitHub Pages [here↗](https://gsmithapps.github.io/zero-to-quarto-site/), and The GitHub repo that makes the site is [here↗](https://github.com/GSmithApps/zero-to-quarto-site).
+The training's website is on GitHub Pages [here↗](https://gsmithapps.github.io/zero-to-quarto-site/), and The GitHub repo that makes the site is [here↗](https://github.com/GSmithApps/zero-to-quarto-site).